AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 This particular pipe was used for the first prototype reactor.

-The inner diameter of the pipe is calculated by subtracting twice the thickness of the pipe's wall from the pipe's outer diameter.
+The inner diameter of the pipe was calculated by subtracting twice the thickness of the pipe's wall from the pipe's outer diameter.

 ##### Influent side
 | Measurement | Thickness of Pipe Wall| Outer Diameter | Calculated Inner Diameter | Calculated Inner Cross Sectional Area (mm^2) |